quaderno/quaderno-ruby/README.md

 Note that `environment` is an optional argument.
 By passing `:sandbox`, you will retrieve your credentials for the sandbox environment and not for production.

-This will return a hash with the information about your api url, which includes the account subdomain.
+This will return a hash with the information about your API URL, which includes the account subdomain.

 ## Ping the service